JoelNiklaus/LawInstruct/README.md

 # LawInstruct

-This repository is a collection of legal instruction datasets
+This repository has code used to generate legal instruction datasets

 ## How to add a new dataset